-APPEARANCE, ODOR and COLOR: These products are light tan-colored, viscous liquids with an herbal odor.
+APPEARANCE, ODOR and COLOR: This product is a green colored, viscous liquid with an herbal odor.

-HOW TO DETECT THIS SUBSTANCE (warning properties): The odor may be a distinguishing characteristic to identify these products if accidentally released.
+HOW TO DETECT THIS SUBSTANCE (warning properties): The odor may be a distinguishing characteristic to identify this product if accidentally released.

 10. STABILITY and REACTIVITY